 LEFT BOTTOM: Phaser beam from season two of Space: 1999.
 RIGHT: Mr. Skywalker's finest letter-opener.
 The Star Wars Origins project began with one question: "How did George Lucas invent the lightsaber? " I thought it would be easy to find an answer, but the search ultimately led to two years of research culminating in this website.
+The second lesson I learned from the creation of lightsabers is that the more ideas you can compress into a single metaphor, the more powerful that metaphor will be.
 Star Wars Origins - George Lucas' Personal Myth.
 Joseph Campbell often noted that while mythic structure is universal, myth itself must be kept fresh through reinterpretation.

 Every generation must recontextualize myth to suit their times, to create their own road map for how to fit best into the world.
 After the release of Star Wars, Campbell and Lucas became friends.
 Campbell credited Lucas with reinvigorating the mythic force in the modern world.
 In return Lucas reignited worldwide interest in Campbell's ideas, which have had profound repercussions on world culture in general and Hollywood in particular.
 Star Wars Origins - Joseph Campbell and the Hero's Journey.
 In 1949 Joseph Campbell (1904-1987) made a big splash in the field of mythology with his book The Hero With a Thousand Faces.

 Star Wars Origins: How did George Lucas create Star Wars?
 The Hero's Quest. |Arthurian Legend| |Beowulf| |Classical Mythology| |Creation Stories| |Fairy Tales and Folktales| |Homer, The Iliad and The Odyssey| |Mythology Main Page| The all-purpose guide to epic moviesThis chart shows different archetypal roles at work in Harry Potter, Star Wars, and other movies: the hero, the threshold guardian, the trickster, etc.

 An Anti-Hero of One's OwnThis TED-ED video (4:11) explores the pattern of the anti-hero using references to Fahrenheit 451 and 1984, among others.
 Captioned, includes follow-up questions and other support.
 ArchetypesThis Google Doc lists and describes types of heroes, quests, stages, characteristics, and symbols.
 Students are invited to find examples.
-Chart of GodsThis printable handout details the Greek and Roman gods and goddesses, their spheres of influence, symbols, cities, and animals.
 Mythology in Star Wars.
 Nobody paid $7 to hear Homer read The Odyssey, or lined up to buy Thomas Malory's 15th-century version of King Arthur's legend.

 HeroJourneyStarWars.pdf (application/pdf Object) Star Wars: The Hero's Journey - Part 1.
 Joseph Campbell, Star Wars, and the Hero's Journey.
 Christopher Vogler's "Hero's Journey" (Revised July 2007) I spent nearly sixteen years avoiding reading anything of substance by (Hollywood) story theorists such as Syd Field, John Truby, Christopher Vogler, Robert McKee and others.